kelleghan1/mySite.github.io/README.md

 # Deploying Static Websites
-### When you have successfully deployed this static website to both github pages and to firebase, open up the WRITEHERE.md file and list your 2 urls to the deployed site and answer the question.
+### When you have successfully deployed this static website to both github pages and to firebase, open up the WRITEHERE.md file and list your 2 urls to the deployed site and answer the question listed.

 # Github Pages: